vanHeemstraSystems/storiesonboard/300/400/1400/README.md

 Using StoriesOnBoard, you can use custom estimation units.

 Estimations are summarized release by release.
-You can also filter your ʻtoo bigʼ user stories by using the search&filter panel.
+You can also filter your ʻtoo bigʼ user stories by using the search & filter panel.

 ![image](https://github.com/user-attachments/assets/b7046911-cd4f-4cb4-bf2c-8efa3724c220)